zopefoundation/zdaemon/src/zdaemon/README.rst

     . .
     daemon process started, pid=819

-This ran the sleep deamon.
+This ran the sleep daemon.
 We can check whether it ran with the status command:

     sh> ./zdaemon -p 'sleep 100' status